BPowell1999/my-website/content/posts/space-engineers-review.md

 Finally, storytelling mode.
 Storytelling mode is an interesting one, there are a few default scenarios, but most can be downloaded from the Steam Workshop and have been created by other users.
 These scenarios are more scripted than survival or creative, and usually tell a story of some kind (hence the name of the mode).
 The default scenarios act as semi-tutorial(*ish*) things, giving some **very** rudimentary information on how to play.

-That brings me to my next announcement, I’m going to begin uploading Space Engineers videos to [my YouTube channel](https://www.youtube.com/channel/UCSUzOrQTR5jryUrQqsY3Dow).
-I’m not planning to upload a survival series because quite a few people are already doing that, but instead I’m going to do things like review the purchasable ships and provide tips for particular blocks, etc.

-I hope you enjoy the new videos, and I’ll see you in another few weeks with my next post :smile:
+I’ll see you in another few weeks with my next post :smile: I hope some of you enjoy the game​